asolidum/blog_alansolidum/_posts/2010-09-26-kaneohe-bay-airshow.markdown

   _thumbnail_id: "937"
   _wp_old_slug: kaneohe-airshow
 image: https://lh6.googleusercontent.com/-nYU0zv181MI/UZYH7c-nrEI/AAAAAAAAAUI/OpacEz87Fv0/w550-h473-no/Blue-angels-Fleur-de-Lis.jpg
-excerpt: Testing
 ---
 My exworker and I went to the [Kaneohe Bay Airshow][kbas].
 We did get there a little late but were able to catch a glimpse of an [F-22 Raptor][f22r] which is capable of some pretty crazy maneuvers.
-This was followed by a [Blue Angels][ba] demonstration who of course took off to the [Top Gun Anthem][tga].<!--more-->
+This was followed by a [Blue Angels][ba] demonstration who of course took off to the [Top Gun Anthem][tga].

 <div class="large-4 columns">
 <img class="post" src="https://lh6.googleusercontent.com/-_CDpVW625N4/UZYH8PKgN5I/AAAAAAAAAUo/eLl_2Z5K6-4/w540-h339-no/Blue-angels-in-tight-formation.jpg">